 Some programs even continue running in the background after closing their windows, and you need to end their process manually.

-All these programs running in the background siphon on your processing power and eventually slow down the programs that are actually in use.
+All these programs run in the background and siphon on your processing power, eventually slowing down the programs in use.

-To solve this problem and improve performance, you need to disable auto-start for unnecessary apps on your Mac or PC.
+To solve this problem and improve performance, you must disable auto-start for unnecessary apps on your Mac or PC.
 Here is what to do depending on the machine you are using:

 Use Windows Task Manager to close all programs running in the background.
 To do this, hit Ctrl + Alt + Delete on the keyboard and select Task Manager.

-Then click on more details at the left-hand bottom corner.
+Then click on more details in the left-hand bottom corner.
 You will then see a list of all the running programs using up your RAM and memory.

 For startup programs, click on the startup tab at the end of the task manager window.
 Then, close all the running startup programs that are not necessary.

 You might need to configure login items in the machine’s system preferences.
-For example, go to Applications, then click on Systems Preferences, then User Groups, then Login Items.
+For example, go to Applications, click on Systems Preferences, User Groups, and Login Items.

 This will show you a list of all the programs that affect the computer’s speed use.
 Now you need to uncheck unneeded programs.

-If you have desktop icons, you don’t use, delete or move them to trash.
-You can also move the files on your desktop to their appropriate folders if you still need them.
-Here’s a video on how to do just that:
+If you have desktop icons, you don’t use, delete, or move them to trash.
+You can also move the files on your desktop to their appropriate folders if needed.

 Note that some programs running in the background are necessary for your laptop to work correctly.
 Therefore, when ending potentially unnecessary processes, make sure you know what the program is before you disable it.

-Viruses and spyware can mess with your computer performance.
+Viruses and spyware can mess with your computer’s performance.
 They can hijack your browser, push advertising or phishing sites and even completely crash your system.

-Your computer can be infected from something as simple as opening emails from unknown or suspicious senders or download files from weird and suspicious websites.
+Your computer can be infected by something as simple as opening emails from unknown or suspicious senders or downloading files from weird and suspicious websites.